 Lesson planning is a long stressful process, especially if you are planning each day the day before.

 Come up with a planning routine and stick to it.
 Decide what day you are going to stay late and work on lesson plans and then hold true to that every single week.

 A planning routine is really important, but really routines across the board are critical.
 Tune into this episode with my friends Kailey and Josieanne where I shared ways to simplify classroom organization.
 (Hint: it all comes down to routines.)

 Most of you know how to GET organized.
 Take the time to do that now and find homes for everything, then you can reap the benefits of an organized classroom for the year to come!
 Your initial time investment will be worth it, I promise!!!

 Want to read more about getting organized?
-Check out my ebook, The Simply Organized Classroom, a resource full of ideas, strategies, and practical things you can do to get your classroom organized!
+Check out the Classroom Organization Guidebook– a resource full of ideas, strategies, and practical things you can do to get your classroom organized!

 Until next time,

 If you found this post useful, simply click the “Pin It” button and pin it to one of your boards so you have it and other teachers can find it!